 The team with least possession won 35 % of the matches in FUT.
 That’s actually a pretty low number when comparing to real football.
 In the Big 5 European leagues, the team with less possession won 40 – 45 % of the time, and in the Australian A-league, 57 % of matches were won by the team with the lowest possession.
 The Champions League is the only larger tournament where the team with the lowest possession won fewer matches than is the case in FUT: Namely 33 %.

 The story about passing accuracy is very much the same as with possession.
 It doesn’t really help you to have better passing accuracy if all your passes are made on your own half.
 What matters is the type of passes you are able to complete.

 Eightysixforever, a Vancouver Whitecaps fan site, published this study, which discusses passing accuracy as a topic.
 It concludes that better passing accuracy doesn’t win you matches.
 Although passing accuracy is slightly correlated with points earned over the entire season, the real differentiator between winners and losers is the type of passes they complete.

 I do encourage you to dig into these results and to consider how they match with the current rendition of FIFA.
 In my experience, the type of passes that decide matches aren’t the same every year.
 During FIFA 14, crosses could be real killers.
 In FIFA 16, over the head through balls were my favorite pass when attacking.
 In FIFA 18, the flat through ball was the most effective weapon.
 The point: There isn’t one, general answer to this.

 Why this is relevant to FUT

-The main point I want to make above is that you sometimes lose even if you were dominating.
+The main point I want to make above is that you sometimes lose even if you are dominating.
 This doesn’t happen because FIFA is scripted but because it, like real football, is a very random game.

 I know that particularly those who like to think that their losses can be attributed to foul play will reject the entire notion that empirical studies dealing with real football are relevant to FUT.
 But this is a nonsensical type of argument.